Mabruk7/Finance-tracker/README.md

 # Finance Tracker 📋

-A finance tracker application built using Python's tkinter module.
-It allows the user to keep track of their income and expenses, and visualize their balance through a pie chart. 🥧📊
-Utilizing **customtkinter** gives the application a visual edge over applications developed with tkinter only! 🎨
+A financial tracker program created with the tkinter package in Python.
+It enables the user to monitor their earnings and outlays and see their balance as a pie chart.
+Applications produced with customtkinter have a better visual experience than those developed with tkinter alone.

 <p align="center">
 <img width="792" alt="preview" src="Assets/preview.png">